The basis of this scheme was originally developed by Lars Wirzenius et al for Obnam.

 already been stored in the remote.

-So, the encrypted cipher could just be stored with the rest of a remote's
+So, the encrypted cipher is just stored with the rest of a remote's

 remotes.log (see internals).
 When

-annex intiremote makes a remote, it can generate a random symmetric
+annex intiremote makes a remote, it generates a random symmetric

 cipher, and encrypt it with the specified gpg key.
 To allow another gpg